List of BAL finals: Finals hosted by arena

 The finals are played in a pre-determined venue, from 2021 to 2023 this was the BK Arena (formerly the Kigali Arena) in Kigali as the BAL agreed with the Rwandan Ministry of Sports.
+Later, the BAL and the Rwanda Development Board (RDB) agreed to host the finals of 2024, 2026 and 2028 as well.

 Top scorer

-Clubs denoted in italics lost the finals in that year.
+Clubs denoted in italics and an asterisk lost the finals in the given year.